-We found that we had the pools to ourselves at both properties once the cocktail service concluded for the day, and it felt like they had been opened only for us.
+We found that we had the pools to ourselves at both properties once the ice cream sandwich and cocktail service concluded for the day.

 While the Golf Resort has its own fitness room, the wellness features are concentrated at the Beach Resort.
 There are several fitness classes offered each day, mostly for a fee of $25.
 My husband and I took a Premier Pilates course on the chair, and other women in the class were mostly local members down for the season.

 All of the fitness instructors whose classes I took seemed outstanding, seasoned, and passionate about teaching.
 There are beach classes for yoga and Pilates, as well as, studio classes making use of spinning and Pilates equipment in the fitness center.
 Many personal trainers were there working with guests.